Tōin, Mie

 Tōin (東員町, Tōin-chō) is a town located in Inabe District, Mie Prefecture, Japan.
-As of 31 May 2021, the town had an estimated population of 25,887 in 10027 households and a population density of 1100 persons per km².
+As of 31 May 2021, the town had an estimated population of 25,887 in 10027 households and a population density of 1100 persons per km^{2}.
 The total area of the town was 22.66 sqkm.

 Geography

 Tōin is located near the far northeastern tip of the Kii Peninsula.
 The Inabe River flows eastward in the center of the town, and as it goes to the north it forms a gentle hill with an elevation of about 100 meters.
-The city with an administrative area is approximately five kilometers east-west by 7.3 kilometers north-south.
+The city with an administrative area is approximately five kilometers east–west by 7.3 kilometers north–south.